The Barn Theatre,

 If power is restored and then lost again, the occupants may have left and returned to the Theatre, but on no account are they to be allowed to remain in or return to the building after the emergency lights have been on for an hour continuously or for a combination of short periods totalling one hour.

-Little Barn: The main use of this building is as a nursery school on weekday mornings and some afternoons during school terms.
+Little Barn: The main use of this building is as a nursery school on weekday mornings during school terms.
 Evening and weekend hirers should remember they have a responsibility to leave it as they find it and not to allow their members or whoever to play with the toys!!
 The floor should be swept and the rubbish bin emptied after each session.

 The grass area outside the front door is a designated children's play area and dogs are not permitted.
 The company will authorise, upon request, the use of this area for other purposes such as BBQ,s etc. subject to stringent requirements.
 Any unauthorised use will not be permitted to continue.